KathTheDragon/PIE-Etymology-Project/Celtic/celtic.md

 PIE: \*gwos-to-, \*gwos-dʰo- "branch" (IEW: 382, 480)
 COGN: MHG _quast_ "branch", Alb. _gjethe_ "leaf, foliage"
 SEE: [\*buzdo- "penis"](#buzdo)
 ETYM: Fr. _boisse_ "measure of grain, bushel" can be derived from Gaul. \*bostiā (Gamillscheg 124).
+Romance words denoting "quantity that can be taken by two hands, two handfuls" such as Catalan _almosta_, Piémontais _ambosta_ and OSp. _ambuesta_ seem to be Gaulish loanwords (from PCelt. \*ambi-bostā).
 Some linguists derive these Celtic words from non-IE sources, comparing them, e.g., to Basque _bost_ "five" (allegedly from "the number of fingers on a palm"), but these are mere speculations, and a good IE etymology is available.
 If the Basque word is related at all, it could have been borrowed from Celtiberian.
 The Proto-Celtic form presupposes PIE \*gwos-to-, which should be a derivative from the same root as \*gwos-dʰo-, with a different suffix (cf. OCS _gvozdъ_ "nail"), from which it may be possible to derive PCelt. \*buzdo- "penis".
-REF: [EDPC]
+REF: [EDPC-AC]

 ### <a id="bow">\*bow- "cow" (n)</a>
 GOID: OIr. _bó_ [irregular f]